carbon-language/carbon-lang/llvm/docs/CMake.rst

   others.

 **LLVM_LIT_TOOLS_DIR**:PATH
   The path to GnuWin32 tools for tests.
 Valid on Windows host.
-Defaults to "", then Lit seeks tools according to %PATH%.
-Lit can find tools(eg. grep, sort, &c) on LLVM_LIT_TOOLS_DIR at first, without specifying GnuWin32 to %PATH%.
+Defaults to the empty string, in which case lit will look for tools needed for tests (e.g. ``grep``, ``sort``, etc.) in your %PATH%.
+If GnuWin32 is not in your
+  %PATH%, then you can set this variable to the GnuWin32 directory so that lit can find tools needed for tests in that directory.

 **LLVM_ENABLE_FFI**:BOOL
-  Indicates whether LLVM Interpreter will be linked with Foreign Function Interface library.
-If the library or its headers are installed on a custom location, you can set the variables FFI_INCLUDE_DIR and FFI_LIBRARY_DIR.
+  Indicates whether the LLVM Interpreter will be linked with the Foreign Function Interface library (libffi) in order to enable calling external functions.
+  If the library or its headers are installed in a custom location, you can also set the variables FFI_INCLUDE_DIR and FFI_LIBRARY_DIR to the directories where ffi.h and libffi.so can be found, respectively.
 Defaults to OFF.

 **LLVM_EXTERNAL_{CLANG,LLD,POLLY}_SOURCE_DIR**:PATH
-  Path to ``{Clang,lld,Polly}``\'s source directory.
-Defaults to ``tools/{clang,lld,polly}``. ``{Clang,lld,Polly}`` will not be built when it is empty or it does not point to a valid path.
+  These variables specify the path to the source directory for the external LLVM projects Clang, lld, and Polly, respectively, relative to the top-level source directory.
+If the in-tree subdirectory for an external project exists (e.g., llvm/tools/clang for Clang), then the corresponding variable will not be used.
+If the variable for an external project does not point to a valid path, then that project will not be built.

 **LLVM_USE_OPROFILE**:BOOL
   Enable building OProfile JIT support.
-Defaults to OFF
+Defaults to OFF.

 **LLVM_USE_INTEL_JITEVENTS**:BOOL
   Enable building support for Intel JIT Events API.
-Defaults to OFF
+Defaults to OFF.

 **LLVM_ENABLE_ZLIB**:BOOL
-  Build with zlib to support compression/uncompression in LLVM tools.
+  Enable building with zlib to support compression/uncompression in LLVM tools.
   Defaults to ON.

 **LLVM_USE_SANITIZER**:STRING